ViViDboarder/vaultwarden_ldap/README.md

 |`ldap_sync_interval_seconds`|Integer|Optional|Number of seconds to wait between each LDAP request.
 Defaults to `60`|
 |`ldap_sync_loop`|Boolean|Optional|Indicates whether or not syncing should be polled in a loop or done once.
 Defaults to `true`|

+Alternatively, instead of using `config.toml`, all values can be provided using enviroment variables prefixed with `APP_`.
+For example: `APP_VAULTWARDEN_URL=https://vault.example.com`

 ## Development

 This repo has a predefined set of [pre-commit](https://pre-commit.com) rules.
 You can install pre-commit via any means you'd like.
 Once your system has `pre-commit` installed, you can run `make install-hooks` to ensure the hooks will run with every commit.
 You can also force running all hooks with `make check`.